What is Meditation

 Meister Eckhart

 This is precisely the miracle unfolding in deep meditation.
-In the self-reflective loop of introspection, awareness does not grasp this knowing intellectually—it does not "understand" in the cognitive sense, but rather "innerstands."
+In the self-reflective feedback of introspection, awareness does not grasp this knowing intellectually—it does not "understand" in the cognitive sense, but rather "innerstands."
 In this state of direct recognition, we become blessed, as the Meister describes, not through faith or belief but through an undeniable, lived experience of divine presence.

 It is in this spirit that C.G.
 Jung suggests Job, like the Nordic god Balder, is a forerunner of the Son of God.
 What, then, is Christ?
 He is the one in whom the dim, scattered light of primordial consciousness is gathered, magnified, and turned back upon its source—the moment when awareness fully beholds itself in consciousness: